 The SCM Bid Adjudication Committee (SCMBAC) continues to meet weekly and remains instrumental in achieving maximum awards within a quick turn-around time.
-The BAC meeting is open to the public as part of good governance.
+The BAC meeting is open to the public by an application for invitation through the secretariat as part of good governance.

-The BAC has convened 11 meetings via skype during Quarter 2 of the 2023/24 financial year.
-BAC resolutions and minutes are processed within the target of 7 to 10 working days.
+The BAC has convened 11 meetings via skype during Quarter 3 of the 2023/24 financial year.
+BAC resolutions and minutes are processed within the target of 7 to

+10 working days.